 The TDEE is your daily calorie requirement.

-Obviously this value that we obtained is as a result of using an example of a woman who weighs 180 pounds and has a BF% of 40.
+Obviously, this value that we obtained is a result of using an example of a woman who weighs 180 pounds and has a BF% of 40.

 Everyone will have a different TDEE.
 So to make life easier for you, here is a summary of the steps you need to take to arrive at your TDEE.

-Step By Step – How To Calculate Your TDEE
+Step By Step – How To Calculate Calorie Intake For Fat Loss

 - Step #1 – Weight yourself using your bathroom scale and make a note of the figure.